dmitry-ivanov/laravel-wikipedia-grabber/README.md

 ## Methods

-Note that you get an object returned, so:
+Note that an object is returned, so:

 ```php
 $page = (new Wikipedia)->page('President Trump');